squaresLab/GenProgScripts/README.md

 # Test set:

-We constructed our test set by stratifying the set of bugs into three categories: bugs with only one repair action (as defined by Sobreira et. al.), bugs with more than one repair action and only one failing test case, and bugs with more than one repair action and more than one failing test case.
-For all three categories, we sample three bugs from each of the six projects in defects4j, forming a test set of 54 total bugs.
+We constructed our test set by stratifying the set of bugs into three categories:
+- bugs with only one repair action (as defined by Sobreira et. al.)
+- bugs with more than one repair action and only one failing test case
+- bugs with more than one repair action and more than one failing test case.

+For all three categories,
+we sample three bugs from each of the six projects in defects4j, forming a test set of 54 total bugs.